LawleySpring2018/games-tourism-spring2018/Schedule.md

 ## <a name="week5">Week 5</a> (Feb 12/14): Team Formation, Communication, and Documentation; AR Concepts & Toolkits

+This week we shift gears, with a greater focus on implementation.
+(That doesn't mean we'll stop talking about theory and concepts; they'll inform our work throughout the semester--and, ideally, throughout your career!)

 On Monday we'll finalize our game choice(s), and discuss the tools and processes that your team will need to move forward with the game(s).
 This will include both production tools (like Trello and Slack), and an overview of AR tools.

 On Wednesday we'll talk about design documentation.